-More than \$7.3 million worth of pelagic species were landed in American Samoa during 2011 (WPFMC 2012).
-Longline fishing dominated (98.8%) the value of pelagic landings during 2011.
-Over \$5 million worth of albacore dominated (70%) the value of longline caught pelagic species during 2011 followed by yellowfin (~ \$1.2 million), bigeye (~\$378,000), and skipjack (~\$244,000) tunas.
-Wahoo (~\$282,000) and mahimahi (~19,300) were the top-value non-tuna species during 2011 (WPFMC 2012).
+More than \$6.5 million worth of pelagic species were landed in American Samoa during 2013 (WPFMC unpublished data).
+Longline fishing dominated (99.2%) the value of pelagic landings during 2013.
+Over \$5.2 million worth of albacore dominated (80%) the value of longline caught pelagic species during 2013 followed by yellowfin (~\$828,000), bigeye (~\$150,000), and skipjack (~\$107,000) tunas.
+Wahoo (~\$77,000) and mahimahi (~\$68,000) were the top-value non-tuna species during 2013 (WPFMC unpublished data).

-7.2.1 Small-Scale Longline and Troll
+8.2.1 Small-Scale Longline and Troll

 Historically, most participants in the small-scale domestic longline fishery had been indigenous American Samoans with vessels under 50 ft in length, most of which were alia; locally-built fiberglass or aluminum catamaran boats under 40 ft in length.
 In the mid-1990s, American Samoa's commercial fishermen shifted from troll gear to longline gear largely based on the fishing success of 28-ft alia vessels that engaged in longline fishing in the EEZ around Samoa.
 Following this example, the alia fishermen in American Samoa began deploying short monofilament longlines with an average of 350 hooks per set from hand-operated reels.
-Their predominant catch was albacore tuna, which they marketed to the tuna cannery (DMWR 2001).
+Their predominant catch was albacore tuna, which they sold to the tuna cannery (DMWR 2001).
 By 1997, 33 alia vessels received general longline permits from NMFS to fish in federal waters around American Samoa, although only 21 were actively fishing at that time.
 However, since 2008, only one alia vessel has been actively longline fishing (Table 3), and NMFS cannot report its landings due to data confidentiality rules.

-Troll fishers land relatively small amounts of pelagic MUS with just over 33,000 lb reported in 2011.
-The average number of vessels participating in the troll fishery from 1982-2011 is 28; only 10 vessels participated in trolling in 2011 (WPFMC 2012).
+Troll fishers land relatively small amounts of pelagic MUS with just over16,764 lb reported in 2013.
+Trollers fish in the coastal waters of Tutuila and Manua and on offshore banks and seamounts.
+The average number of vessels participating in the troll fishery from 1982-2013 was 25; though only 10 vessels participated in trolling in 2013 (WPFMC 2014 and unpublished data).
 The reduction in vessel participation in the pelagic trolling fishery is due to high fuel prices and vessels switching to bottomfish fishing.
 Trolling does occur while fishermen move between bottomfish fishing locations or transitioning to and from port, which creates large apparent fluctuations in CPUE for pelagic species.
+However, bottomfish fishers are unlikely to be affected by any of the Alternatives analyzed in Section 7.

-7.2.2 Large-Scale Longline
+8.2.2 Large-Scale Longline

-In 2000, the American Samoa longline fishery began to expand rapidly with the influx of large (\geq 50 ft) conventional monohull vessels similar to the type used in the Hawaii-based longline fishery, including some vessels from Hawaii.
-These vessels were larger, had a greater range, and were able to set more hooks per trip than the average alia vessel.
+In 2000, the American Samoa longline fishery began to expand rapidly with the influx of large (≥50 ft) conventional monohull vessels similar to the type used in the Hawaii-based longline fishery, including some vessels from Hawaii.
+These vessels were larger, had a greater range, and were able to set 30-40 miles of longline and more hooks per trip than the average alia vessel.
 The number of permitted and active longline vessels in this sector increased from three in 1997 to 31 in 2003.
 Of these 31 vessels, 10 permits were believed to be held by indigenous American Samoans as of March 21, 2002 (P. Bartram, pers. comm., March 2002).
 Economic barriers, such as the capital needed to purchase and operate a large vessel, are believed to have prevented more substantial indigenous participation in the large-scale sector of the longline fishery.
-In 2011, there were 23 active Class C and D (large) vessels in the fishery (Table 3).
+In 2013, there were 23 active Class C and D (large) vessels in the fishery (Table 3).